firepear/homefarm/README.md

 # homefarm
 Tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Alpine Linux.

-_Homefarm is pre-release and many things are changing.
-It is not yet suitable for use._
+_Homefarm is pre-release and changing rapidly.
+This notice will be removed when things calm down :)_

 Homefarm makes a few assumptions: